ABCs of Buying and Financing Multiple Rental Investment Properties

 The best way is finding motivated sellers.
 You can find a motivated seller that’s got a property that has problems.
 Use one of the best ways to generate motivated seller leads for real estate investors.

 For example, it needs a lot of renovations.
+Many investors specialize in buying abandoned homes.
 Maybe there are tenants in there that are not paying and they are not being cooperative.

 Or for whatever reason, the seller just can’t sell it on the MLS with a realtor.
 It just doesn’t meet the requirements for a turnkey buyer to come in and buy it.